Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis

 \section{Summary and Conclusion}

 In this work, we have investigated the implications of $A^\prime_5$ modular symmetry on neutrino phenomenology.
-The important feature of the modular flavor symmetry is that it minimizes the complications of using multiple flavon fields, which are usually associated with the use of discrete flavor symmetries.
+The important feature of the modular flavor symmetry is that it reduces the complications of accommodating multiple flavons, which are usually associated with the use of discrete flavor symmetries.
 In the present model, we consider the SM to be extended by the $A^\prime_5$ modular symmetry along with a $U(1)_{B-L}$ local gauge symmetry.
-It encompasses three right-handed as well as three left-handed heavy fermion fields to realize the neutrino phenomenology in the linear seesaw framework.
-In addition, it contains a singlet scalar, which plays a key role in breaking the $U(1)_{B-L}$ symmetry spontaneously and additionally provides masses to the heavy fermions.
-Another important feature is that the Yukawa couplings are considered to transform non-trivially under the modular $A^\prime_5$ group, which basically replace the role of typical flavon fields.
-This in turn, induces a unique flavor structure for the neutrino mass matrix and provides a simplified way for exploring neutrino phenomenology.
-We further, diagonalized the neutrino mass matrix numerically and obtained the allowed regions for the model parameters by confronting with the current $3\sigma$ limit of the oscillation data.
-Additionally, our model predicts the CP violating phase $\delta_{CP}$ to be in the range of $(100^\circ-250^\circ)$ and the Jarlskog invariant to be ${\cal O}(10^{-3})$.
-The sum of active neutrino masses is found to be in the range $0.058~\rm{eV} \leq \Sigma m_i \leq0.062~\rm{eV}$ and the value of effective neutrinoless double beta decay mass parameter $m_{ee}$ as $(0.001-0.025)$ eV, which is below the current upper limits from KamLAND-Zen experiment i.e., $< (61-165)~ \rm{meV}$.
+It encompasses three right-handed as well as three left-handed heavy fermion fields to explore the neutrino phenomenology within the context of linear seesaw.
+In addition, it contains a pair of singlet scalars, which play a vital role in spontaneous breaking of $U(1)_{B-L}$ local symmetry and provide masses to the heavy fermions.
+The Yukawa couplings are considered to transform non-trivially under modular $A^\prime_5$ group, which basically replace the role of conventional flavon fields.
+This in turn, leads to a specific flavor structure for the neutrino mass matrix and helps in exploring the phenomenology of neutrino mixing.
+We numerically diagonalized the neutrino mass matrix to obtain the allowed regions for the model parameters, compatible with the current $3\sigma$ limit of oscillation data.
+Further, our model predicts the CP violating phase $\delta_{CP}$ to be in the range of $(100^\circ-250^\circ)$ and the Jarlskog invariant to be ${\mathcal O}(10^{-3})$.
+The sum of active neutrino masses is found to be in the range $0.058~\rm{eV} \leq \Sigma m_i \leq0.062~\rm{eV}$ and the value of effective neutrinoless double beta decay mass parameter $m_{ee}$ as $(0.001-0.025)$ eV, which is quite below the current upper limits from KamLAND-Zen experiment i.e., $< (61-165)~ \rm{meV}$.